Secure Short-Packet Communications via UAV-Enabled Mobile Relaying: Joint Resource Optimization and 3D Trajectory Design: Proposed Low-complexity Design

 \subsection{Overall Algorithm and Complexity Analysis}

-In this subsection, we propose an overall iterative algorithm based on the sequential block optimization summarized in Algorithm \ref{myalgo1}.
-It can be proved that the proposed algorithm is guaranteed to converge to a local optimum commencing from a feasible point, since the objective function is non-decreasing over the iteration index and~\east~is upper bounded.
-Moreover, the time complexity of Algorithm \ref{myalgo1} depends on the complexity of each convex subproblem and the convergence accuracy parameter $\epsilon$.
+In this subsection, we propose an overall iterative algorithm based on the BSCA approach summarized in Algorithm \ref{myalgo1}, which sequentially refines the uplink and downlink transmit power allocation and blocklengths as well as the 3D UAV trajectory way-points to maximize the EAST performance.
+Specifically, based on Algorithm \ref{myalgo1}, all optimization blocks are first initialized with feasible values ($\P^{(i)}, \widetilde{\LL}^{(i)}, \Q^{(i)}$) to facilitate the optimization framework.
+Then, optimization blocks are alternatingly updated by solving the corresponding convex subproblems.
+The convergence criterion ensures that the optimization process terminates when the improvement in EAST becomes marginal, as determined by the convergence accuracy parameter $\epsilon$.
+It can be proved, similar to \cite{wang2022robust} and \cite{TatarMamaghani2020}, that the proposed alternating algorithm is guaranteed to converge to a local optimum commencing from a feasible point, since the objective function is non-decreasing with each iteration and the~\east~performance metric is finite-valued.

+Moreover, the overall time complexity of Algorithm \ref{myalgo1} depends on the complexity of each convex subproblem and the iteration complexity.
 The convex conic optimizations are typically solved using the interior-point method, whose complexity can be approximated based on the number of optimization variables and convex constraints.
-Accordingly, we provide Table \ref{table:complexity} to summarize the complexity of each subproblem and the overall algorithm using big-O notation.
-The overall complexity order of Algorithm \ref{myalgo1} is polynomial, and thus our proposed approach can be reasonably implemented for energy-constrained UAV-aided SPC-IoT scenarios.
+Accordingly, we provide Table \ref{table:complexity} to summarize the computational cost of each subproblem and the complexity of the overall algorithm using big-O notation.
+The complexity order of Algorithm \ref{myalgo1}, computed approximately as $\OO\left(N^{3.5}\log_2(\frac{1}{\epsilon})\right)$, is polynomial, and thus our proposed design approach can be reasonably implemented for energy-constrained UAV-aided SPC-IoT scenarios.